gnailuy/gnailuy.com/_posts/2011-07-15-how-to-change-mac-address-in-linux.markdown

 ### Permanent change of MAC address

-In order to change the MAC address permanently, we have to edit the network configuration file.
+To change the MAC address permanently, we have to edit the network configuration file.
 In Red Hat/CentOS/Fedora, it is `/etc/sysconfig/network-scripts/ifcfg-eth0`:

 ``` bash